 - It is suggested to monitor your guides and employees to ensure they stay healthy.
-If they start showing symptoms of COVID-19, it is recommended they get tested immediately and that communication to tour participants should be done right away. - Having a debrief with the tour manager/director, along with any group leaders, after concluding the tour is a great way to discover what can be improved or modified for future trips. - If your organization conducts post-trip surveys with tour participants, it is strongly recommended to read through these at the end of each tour so you can adjust as needed for upcoming trips. - Continue to monitor the CDC safety guidelines as well as destination specific guidelines.
-This includes city, attractions, hotels, dining and motorcoach companies.
+If they start showing symptoms of COVID-19, it is recommended they get tested immediately and that communication to tour participants should be done right away. - Having a debrief with the tour manager/director, along with any group leaders, after concluding the tour is a great way to discover what can be improved or modified for future trips. - If your organization conducts post-trip surveys with tour participants, it is strongly recommended to read through these at the end of each tour so you can adjust as needed for upcoming trips.

-WHAT TO DO IF A STUDENT BECOMES SICK WHILE ON A TRIP.\
+WHAT TO DO IF A STUDENT BECOMES SICK WHILE ON A TRIP.

 Student displays signs of infectious illness consistent with COVID-19.
 Chaperone or tour guide isolate the student and contact tour operator to determine if the student needs to return home or seek medical attention.
 The adult who stays with the student is now the COVID-19 POC (point of contact).
 NOTE: If multiple students are displaying symptoms and must be placed in the same isolation room/area, ensure mask use and that they maintain at least six feet of distance between them.
 The COVID-19 POC notifies parents, guardians, or caregivers of ill students and instructs them to either come pick up their child or that you are taking them to seek medical attention.
 Regular contact with the parents should happen even if there are no updates.
 IE: every hour no matter if there is an update or not.
 If the student(s) is tested for COVID-19 at a medical facility and tests negative, then the student can return to the tour.
 STUDENT POSITIVE COVID-19 TEST RESULT.
 If the student(s) is tested for COVID-19 and tests positive, parents must be contacted immediately.
-The COVID-19 POC must determine the list of people for contact tracing and work with the tour operator to contact those people. $\odot$ The COVID-19 POC must work with the tour operator to determine the best course of isolation.
+The COVID-19 POC must determine the list of people for contact tracing and work with the tour operator to contact those people. \odot The COVID-19 POC must work with the tour operator to determine the best course of isolation.
 This may include parents or guardians coming to pick up their child or quarantining the student in a hotel room.
-Those that have been in direct contact with the student who tested positive for COVID-19, should consult a healthcare provider to determine if testing is needed and their parents/quardians contacted. $\odot$ Any student or adult who is feeling any sort of symptoms should isolate and determine next steps with the help of the tour operator.
+Those that have been in direct contact with the student who tested positive for COVID-19, should consult a healthcare provider to determine if testing is needed and their parents/quardians contacted. \odot Any student or adult who is feeling any sort of symptoms should isolate and determine next steps with the help of the tour operator.